 Along the way expect to visit some famous landmarks and impressive artworks, and delight in hearing music, readings, and stories from Joyce’s life and work.
 If you have read the novel you will relish the experience of having it sharpened into focus by a big fan, and you if have not, this 3-hour interactive experience is the perfect introduction.

 Ulysses by James Joyce is often called the greatest novel in the English language.
 It also has a reputation as being one of the most difficult novels to read.
 Notorious for having been banned for obscenity when it was first published in 1922, Ulysses tells the story of one day in Dublin, and the meeting of two men, Stephen Dedalus and Leopold Bloom.
 It is, all at once, a kind of an encyclopedia, the chronicle of an ordinary day, the epic of the human body, and perhaps the greatest foregrounding in literature of the process of thinking.

-This tour explains the history and legacy of Ulysses.
-The walk features music, sculptures, murals, famous landmarks and readings and the experience is entertaining and fascinating for Joyce fans and newcomers.
+The Ulysses Tour explains the history and legacy of Ulysses.
+The walk features music, readings, sculptures, murals, and famous landmarks.
+The experience is designed to be entertaining and fascinating for both Joyce fans and the culturally curious.